 You should not expect to get the money back early.
 You can contact the Board should you have an extreme circumstance; any early return is always at Board discretion.

 What if I have more questions?

-Or stop by one of our many campaign Events to talk in person.
+Or stop by our booth at the weekly Uptown Farmers Market to talk in person.